Dan Jiggetts: Sportscasting career

 Jiggetts joined NFL on CBS as an analyst in 1985.
 In 1987, 1989–1991, and 1993, he has split play-by-play partners with James Brown and Brad Nessler.

 He co-hosted "Monsters of the Midday in the Morning" with Mike North on CBS 2 Chicago from February 1 to August 27, 2010.
 He started working with North on their "Monsters of the Midday" radio program in 1992 as part of the launch of Chicago's WSCR sports radio station, known as "The Score," which is now at 670-AM.
 They co-hosted Monsters of the Midday for eight years.
 The Monsters and Money show was not considered a news program by station management but was added to the lineup as an attempt to increase its advertising revenue earning potential, its experimental format of combining sports talk by Jiggetts and North with news headlines, weather and discussions of financial matters never really caught on with viewers.
 He is also a sportscaster for NBC Sports Chicago and was the co-host of a daily morning show on the station.
 He has also worked for CBS and ESPN and hosted a highly rated radio show on WSCR in Chicago.
 In September 2010, he returned to WFLD-TV to anchor sports on Fridays and Saturdays.

 Jiggetts currently hosts several shows on NBC Sports Chicago.
 He was inducted into the Suffolk Sports Hall of Fame on Long Island, New York, in the Football Category with the Class of 1990.

 Personally, Jiggetts is married to Karen and has two daughters, Lauren and Kristan.

-Lauren is a newscaster for the WGN Early Morning News in Chicago.
+Lauren is a newscaster for the WGN-TV Early Morning News in Chicago.